 — Stay on track.

 I like to keep track of my progress.
 It gives me a sense of incremental improvement.
 The idea is to lay one small brick in the fitness foundation every day.
 Some folks swear by data-rich apps such as Strava.
-Being an old school guy, I just use a weekly chart with fields for miles, time spent, and effort expended.
+Being an old school guy, I just use a weekly chart with fields for miles, time spent, heart rate, and effort expended.
 The scale goes from 1 (gentle recovery) to 5 (a hard effort).

 — Be accountable (to a nice person).

 It can be helpful to keep a friend/coach regularly updated on what you are up to.
 I send my weekly progress chart to my cycling coach (I’ll call him Fausto).
 When I am really struggling to climb a hill, it helps me to think that Fausto will be proud of me if I do.
 If I don’t turn in a productive week, instead of busting my chops, Fausto usually reminds me of some of the points I am making here.
 The trick is to check in with someone who inspires you to exercise but doesn’t make you feel guilty when you don’t.